 "Nowadays people have a different awareness, they look for an art of a different emotion", Fontana writes in '49 to his friend and pupil Pablo Edelstein (1917-2010).
 "They want to be touched in art as well as in a corrida or in a race, we must involve them with new experiences, new emotions, I believe that the “Spatial” artists are right, contribute to the evolution of art with new means”.

-His “Ambienti/Environments”, displayed in Pirelli Hangar Bicocca from 21 September till 25 February, are the tale and embodiment of Fontana’s desire to take art beyond itself.
+His “Ambienti/Environments”, displayed in Pirelli Hangar Bicocca during the years 2017/2018, were the tale and embodiment of Fontana’s desire to take art beyond itself.
 Corridors, rooms designed to disorient and question the viewer, environments set up like perceptive labyrinths and lighted by phosphorescent decorations, neon lights and Wood’s lamps.
 Ephemeral works, conceived as transitory events, and often destroyed few days after their inauguration, at the intersection of art, decoration and architecture.

 The first of the spatial Ambienti was presented in Milan in 1949, in the Galleria d'Arte del Naviglio in via Manzoni.

 The exhibition, which lasted only six days, had the title "Ambiente spaziale" [Spatial Environment].
 The viewers acceded to it through a corridor of dark drapes and, once inside, the hall was lighted by a Wood’s lamp and decorated by fluorescent hangings from the white ceiling.
 During the vernissage, a ballerina danced wearing the tutu in the room.

 "I think I did something very important ", Fontana wrote to Edelstein after the inauguration (…) "it wasn’t a works exhibition, I made in a halflit environment a single lighted element with an abstract and suggestive shape, in this way the controversy about space gets to the heart of its accomplishment”.